Wednesday, March 11, 2009

 Major Premise: Blastoise screams "BLAAAAAAAS-TOIIISE"

-Minor Premise: Brock heard a "BLAAAAAAAS-TOIIISE"
+Minor Premise: Brock heard a

 Conclusion: Brock heard a Blastoise